 $MyList=$MyList +( "gun" + " " + "dogs") gives "cats;gun dogs"

-If setting a list's literal values via action code note the string must the quoted:
+If setting a List's literal values via action code note the string must be quoted:

 Adding and deleting values

 With a List you can add/remove individual or multiple values and test its contents.
 In actions, + adds an item to a set if it is not already present, and - removes it if it is present.
 Values must be enclosed in double quotes.
 If $PetTypes' value is "cats;dogs", then: